 • Examination (2 hours) – 60%

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.
 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

-A basic understanding of the principles of purification, separation and characterisation of macromolecules.
+2. Demonstrate a basic understanding of the principles of purification, separation and characterisation of macromolecules

 Back to top